Union of the Russian People: Government and administration

 The Union of the Russian People called for the 'restoration of the popular autocracy', a concept they believed had existed before Russia had been taken over by 'intellectuals and Jews'.
+Its founding programme declared "a durable unity of the Russian people of all classes and professions to work for the general good of our fatherland — a Russia united and indivisible", a phrase that captured the Union's rejection of any federalism or national autonomy within the Empire.
+The Statute described the Duma not as a legislative body but as one whose role was solely to "inform [the Tsar] of the real needs of the people and of the state", explicitly forbidding it from placing any "limitations on the supreme authority of the Tsar".
 The establishment of the State Duma by Nicholas II was interpreted by the Union's ideologists as the restoration of moral and religious unity between the tsar and his subjects through providing representatives of Orthodox peasants with ability to act as counselors to the monarch.
-Supporting the Duma, the Union opposed the rule of bureaucracy, which its leaders claimed to be controlled by "non-Russian elements".
+Supporting the Duma in this limited sense, the Union opposed the rule of bureaucracy, which its leaders claimed to be controlled by "non-Russian elements".

 The Union's political program in the 1906 elections to the Russian State Duma envisioned the provision of equal rights and duties to Cossacks of Poltava, Kiev, Chernigov and Bessarabia Governorates with members of other Cossack hosts.
 This could be interpreted as a call for the restoration of the Cossack stratum in Ukrainian lands with the goal of using it against Catholic and Polish influences.
 Local branches of the Union supported Cossack autonomy of the Don and condemned the government's policy in respect to peripheral regions of the empire, such as Siberia, which they saw as promoting economic exploitation by foreign capitalists to the detriment of the local population.